Can a Freezer Be Kept in an Unheated Garage? Here’s What You Need To Know

 A quick look at how a freezer works

 In a nutshell, newer models of freezers operate by comparing the internal preset temperature to the surrounding air temperature.
-This is why it’s so crucial that temperature fluctuations in an unheated garage are kept to a minimum and don’t get overly hot or cold.
+So it’s so crucial that temperature fluctuations in an unheated garage are kept to a minimum and don’t get overly hot or cold.

 So what happens when your garage gets too cold?
-You run the risk of it turning off and having a freezer full of defrosted food.
-When it gets too hot, the freezer works on overdrive, working hard around-the-clock to keep itself cool.
+You risk it turning off and having a freezer full of defrosted food.
+When it gets too hot, the freezer works on overdrive, working hard around-the-clock to keep itself cool.¹

 If you have an old freezer that’s still in good working condition, consider moving this into the garage instead of a newer model.
 Older models tend to be beasts and not be as susceptible to temperature fluctuations.
 Besides, if anything goes wrong, you wouldn’t want to wreck your new freezer.